Used and loved by millions

 FAQs

-Alternatives to "hide the truth" include "conceal the facts", "cover up the scandal", or "obfuscate the reality" depending on the context.
+You can use alternatives like "conceal the facts", "cover up the scandal", or "obfuscate the reality" depending on the specific context.

-What's the difference between "hide the truth" and "ignore the truth"?
+What is the difference between "hide the truth" and "distort the truth"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision